 - Simmer until sweet potatoes are tender and sauce is thickened, about 15 minutes

-Stir in garam masala, chili flakes, cumin, and salt.
+- Stir in garam masala, chilli flakes, cumin, and salt.

 - Just before serving, stir in baby spinach until just wilted.